-Okay, I promise I won’t confuse Dopelord, Dopesmoker and Dopethrone since I’ve been listening to a bit of all lately.
-This is one of the most impressive collaborative albums I’ve heard this year and possibly in modern doom history.
+I promise I won’t confuse Dopelord, Dopesmoker and Dopethrone since I’ve been listening to a bit of all lately.
+This is one of the most impressive collaborative albums I’ve heard in modern doom history.
 It’s a Polish supergroup in a sense.
 Doom might have started in the UK but these guys are all proving that it could finish in Poland.
 I’ve been pretty vocal about my love of Spaceslug for over a year now so I am pretty excited about this new track from them and getting to know the other bands a bit better.
 It’s a really great showcase for the current state of doom which is more alive than ever.
-Seriously, May alone has had so many contenders for doom album of the year.

 Weedpecker follows with Rise Above.
 Continuing the relaxed vibe with some spacier sounds, bringing their psychedelic sound to this split.
 It keeps the momentum going.
-There’s a bit of a trashier vibe to some of the parts here compared to the others, a lot of energy.
+There’s a bit of a thrash vibe to some of the parts here compared to the others, a rise in energy.

 Major Kong takes the third spot with the track The Mechanism.
 I haven’t heard of these guys before so I’m going to have fun listening through some of their discography in the coming days.
 I really like the almost proggy approach to the stoner doom sound with quite melodic guitars.
 It didn’t end up how I expecting with it starting off closer to Motorhead.

-Spaceslug finish this beautiful split off with the chillest and post rocky track of them all, Ahtmosphere.
+Spaceslug finish this beautiful split off with the chillest and post rocky track of them all, Atmosphere.
 These guys can do no wrong, whether they are playing calm music or abrasive, it doesn’t matter.
 They’ll make it their own sci fi adventure every time.
-This is some of the nicest what I would consider post metal I’ve heard this year.
 A great end track that makes me want to hit repeat fast.